Wednesday, December 9, 2020

 Plus, I suppose, if you want to read about robots who are guided by human-style judgement, with more compassion (but all the corruptibility and foibles of us humans) you can read Pat Mills' ABC Warriors.

-Book II is oretty much entirely about judges hunting a rogue killer robot.
+Book II is pretty much entirely about judges hunting a rogue killer robot.
 Those looking for

 movie influences will see shades of The Terminator, alongside Short Circuit and RoboCop.